 Students eligible for these Premier Scholarship awards will be selected based primarily on their application materials.
 In some cases, an interview may be required; students for whom interviews are requested will be contacted by mid-January.

 Eligibility based on application materials, ACT or SAT (CR+M) score, and GPA.
-This is a typical average award for a student with a 31+ ACT and a 3.9+ GPA.
+Students who receive this award typically have a 32+ ACT and a 4.0 GPA.

 Eligibility based on application materials, ACT or SAT (CR+M) score, and GPA.
-This is a typical average award for a student with a 27 ACT and 3.9 GPA.
+Students who receive this award typically have a 30 ACT and 3.95 GPA.

 Eligibility based on application materials, ACT or SAT (CR+M) score, and GPA.
-This is a typical average award for a student with a 25 ACT and 3.7 GPA.
+Students who receive this award typically have a 27 ACT and 3.85 GPA.

 Note: This is the maximum award level for Test Optional applicants.

 Eligibility based on application materials, ACT or SAT (CR+M) score, and GPA.
-This is a typical average award for a student with a 24 ACT and 3.4 GPA.
+Students who receive this award typically have a 25 ACT and 3.6 GPA

 Eligibility based on application materials, ACT or SAT (CR+M) score, and GPA.
-This is a typical average award for a student with a 23 ACT and 3.4 GPA.
+Students who receive this award typically have a 23 ACT and 3.5 GPA.

 Fine Arts Scholarships